Generative Adversarial Networks for Image Super-Resolution: A Survey: Introduction

-Although the mentioned SR methods have obtained excellent effect in SISR, the obtained damaged images are insufficient in the real world, which limits the application of the above SR methods on real cameras.
-To address problem of small samples, generative adversarial nets (GANs) used generator and discriminator in a game-like manner to obtain good performance on image applications \cite{goodfellow2014generative}.
+To address the problem of small samples, generative adversarial nets (GANs) used generator and discriminator in a game-like manner to obtain good performance on image applications \cite{goodfellow2014generative,wang2021generative}.
 Specifically, the generator can generate new samples, according existing samples \cite{gui2021review}.
 The discriminator is used to distinguish the samples from generator \cite{gui2021review}.
 Due to their strong learning abilities, GANs become popular image super-resolution methods \cite{bell2019blind}.
+For instance, Park et al. \cite{park2023kernel} combined kernel idea and GAN to extract more structural information to enhance image sharpness and edge thickness for image super-resolution.
 However, there are few studies summarizing these GANs for SISR.
-In this paper, we conduct a comprehensive overview of 193 papers to show their performance, pros, cons, complexity, challenges and potential research points, etc. First, we show the effects of GANs for image applications.
+Also, differing from previous work based deep learning techniques for image super-resolution, i.e., Refs.\cite{jiang2021deep, anwar2020deep}, we can not only refer to importance of GANs for low- and high-levels in terms of big and small samples, but also first deeply product a summary of GANs in image super-resolution, according to combination of different training ways (i.e., supervised, semi-supervised and unsupervised manners), network architectures, prior knowledge, loss functions and multiple tasks, which can makes readers easier know principle, improvements, superiority and inferiority of different GANs for image super-resolution.
+That is, in this paper, we conduct a comprehensive overview of 209 papers to show their performance, pros, cons, complexity, challenges and potential research points, etc. First, we show the effects of GANs for image applications.
 Second, we present popular architectures for GANs in big and small samples for image applications.
-Third, we analyze motivations, implementations and differences of GANs based optimization methods and discriminative learning for image super-resolution in terms of supervised, semi-supervised and unsupervised manners.
+Third, we analyze motivations, implementations and differences of GANs based optimization methods and discriminative learning for image super-resolution in terms of supervised, semi-supervised and unsupervised manners, where these GANs are worked by combining different network architectures, prior knowledge, loss functions and multiple tasks for image super-resolution.
 Fifth, we compare these GANs using experimental setting, quantitative analysis (i.e., PSNR, SSIM, complexity and running time) and qualitative analysis.
 Finally, we report on potential research points and existing challenges of GANs for image super-resolution.
-The overall architecture of this paper is shown in Fig. 1.
+The overall architecture of this paper is shown in Fig \ref{fig:1}.